Yuletide 2025 Letter

 연애대전 | Love to Hate You (TV)

-Yeo Mi Ra, Nam Kang Ho
+Yeo Mi Ran, Nam Kang Ho

 Despite the initial marketing of this show leaning into the “battle of the sexes” element which made me hesitant to start it, Love to Hate You has become such a comfort watch for me.
 I mean, I was always going to love a show where a guy falls in love with a woman because of her independence, strength (both of the physical and personality variety), capability, and questionable past - not in spite of it.